DC-G's Rancy Freeman signs with Indian Hills Community College

-“Rancy is definately one of those athletes who builds himself up each and every season and shows vast improvment year in and year out,” said first year head track coach Jordan Sump.
-“As a freshman the coaches could tell he had a nack for having the right technique and was extremely coachable, two qualities that elite level athletes have.
-Rancy is definately capable of going even higher.”
+“Rancy is definitely one of those athletes who builds himself up each and every season and shows vast improvement year in and year out,” said first year head track coach Jordan Sump.
+“As a freshman the coaches could tell he had a knack for having the right technique and was extremely coach-able, two qualities that elite level athletes have.
+Rancy is definitely capable of going even higher.”

 Out of all the places Freeman’s talent could have taken him, a start at Indian Hills has the feel of a perfect fit for Freeman, something coach Sump spoke on.